World Cup 2018: Scores, Results, Highlights and Reaction from Saturday

 I see lots are mentioning Kylian Mbappe is 19 years old - he was 18 when he ripped the best defences in the @ChampionsLeague apart 2 seasons ago for Monaco.
 Frightening talent but no surprise he’s performing like he is at this #WorldCup

-Argentina did manage to pull one back in stoppage time as substitute Sergio Aguero headed home Messi's cross but it was only a consolation as La Albiceleste go out.
+Argentina did manage to pull one back in stoppage time when substitute Sergio Aguero headed home Messi's cross, but it was only a consolation.

 Football journalist Euan McTear explained what it might mean for Messi: